SonyShrestha/VBP_Joint_Project/README.md

-# SpicyBytes P1 Delivery : Landing Zone
+# SpicyBytes P1 and P2 Delivery

+## P1: Landing Zone

 ## Introduction
 SpicyBytes is an innovative food and grocery management platform aimed at reducing food wastage by offering a sustainable shopping and selling experience for groceries nearing their expiration date.